alibaba/HandyJSON/README.md

 Compared with others, the most significant feature of HandyJSON is that it does not require the objects inherit from NSObject(**not using KVC but reflection**), neither implements a 'mapping' function(**writing value to memory directly to achieve property assignment**).

 HandyJSON is totally depend on the memory layout rules infered from Swift runtime code.
-We are watching it and will follow every bit if it change.
+We are watching it and will follow every bit if it changes.

 [![Build Status](https://travis-ci.org/alibaba/HandyJSON.svg?branch=master)](https://travis-ci.org/alibaba/HandyJSON)
 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)